 The wage requirement is mandatory for a large-scale project located in an Enhanced Affordability Area.
 However, a developer can opt-out of this requirement by either setting making at least 50% of the units in the building as affordable up to 120% of the area median income, or by entering into a Project Labor Agreement with the workers.

-What are the results of the 421-a tax abatement?
+What Are the Results of the 421-a Tax Abatement?

 Over the years, this evolving tax exemption has proven to be a huge success, helping give birth to thousands of Manhattan condominium projects as well as creating thousands of affordable housing units.
+This has made the 421-a tax abatement program a resounding success.